tensorflow/minigo/README.md

 tensorboard --logdir=path/to/tensorboard/logs/
 ```

-Running MuGo Zero on a Cluster
+Running Minigo on a Cluster
 ==============================

 As you might notice, playing games is fairly slow.
 One way to speed up playing
-games is to run MuGo Zero on many computers simultaneously.
-MuGo Zero was
+games is to run Minigo on many computers simultaneously.
+Minigo was
 originally trained via a pipeline running many selfplay-workers simultaneously.
 The worker jobs are built into containers and run on a Kubernetes cluster,
 hosted on the Google Cloud Platform (TODO: links for installing GCP SDK,